glycerine/spin_paxos/README.md

 the three rounds involved in Paxos -- is all about _recovery_.)
-Recovering from previous faults correctly must involve dropping (or delaying) a value you want to write in favor of recovering a previously partially-committed value.
+Recovering from previous faults correctly must involve dropping (or delaying) a value you want to write in favor of recovering a previously partially-committed (accepted) value.

 ![paxos overview](paxos_overview.png)